Veering branched surfaces, surgeries, and geodesic flows: Surgeries on veering branched surfaces

+See \Cref{fig:hsurinv} (ignoring the gray lines for now) top for an illustration of a connecting annulus.
+In \Cref{fig:hsurinv} bottom left we illustrate the result of the surgery operation from the perspective of the neighborhood $N$.
+In \Cref{fig:hsurinv} bottom right we illustrate the result of the surgery operation from the perspective of the exterior $M \cut N$.
+The orange curves in the bottom left and right are to be identified, and is the meridian in the surgered manifold.

 This gives us a branched surface $B'$ in another 3-manifold $M'$, topologically obtained by doing $\frac{1}{-1}$ surgery along $\alpha$ on $M$ (with respect to the basis we chose above).
+We call this operation a \textit{$(\frac{-j}{n},\frac{j-n}{n})$ horizontal surgery along $A$}.

-Intuitively what we have done is perform $\frac{i}{p}$ of a horizontal surgery along $\alpha$ and $\frac{p-i}{p}$ of a horizontal surgery along $\beta$, and together these `add up' to a complete horizontal surgery.
-As in \Cref{rmk:hsurrmk}, we remark that $A \subset N \subset M'$ continues to be a connecting annulus between a pair of parallel horizontal surgery curves (for generic gluing maps), and one can repeat this procedure, in particular producing many branched surfaces on the 3-manifolds obtained by $\frac{1}{-k}$ surgery along $\alpha$, for every $k \geq 0$.
+Intuitively what we have done is perform $\frac{j}{n}$ of a horizontal surgery along $\alpha$ and $\frac{n-j}{n}$ of a horizontal surgery along $\beta$, and together these `add up' to a complete horizontal surgery.
+Similar to our remark for basic horizontal surgery, observe that $A \subset M'$ continues to be a connecting annulus between a pair of parallel horizontal surgery curves (for generic gluing maps), and one can repeat this procedure, in particular producing many branched surfaces on the 3-manifolds obtained by $\frac{1}{-k}$ surgery along $\alpha$, for every $k \geq 0$.

+\begin{prop} Let $A$ be a connecting annulus between a pair of parallel horizontal surgery curves on an almost veering branched surface $B$.
+Let $B'$ be the branched surface obtained by doing $(\frac{-j}{n},\frac{j-n}{n})$ horizontal surgery along $A$.
+Then $B'$ is almost veering.